Endurance Racing-TREC (Team Racing Endurance Challenge)

 - Regional TREC championship teams will be awarded trophies at the end of the year banquet.
 1st through 3rd place for each TREC class.
 Class must have a minimum of 5 teams to be eligible.
 Team must compete in 4 of the 6 races to be eligible and Must compete at the last race of the season at NCM to claim their award.
 Maximum 4 trophies per team.

-- Pitt Spaces will be assigned and can be set up during the lunch break when the last car is off the track.
+- Pitt Spaces will be assigned and can be set up after 9am.
 If there are more teams than spaces, then teams will have to share a space.

 - 4-hour races will have 3 mandatory pit stops for 2020.
 This regional rule supersedes rule 12.12 and does not require the stated “…5 gallons of fuel within the first hour.”